Quasiparticle Effective Mass of the Three-Dimensional Fermi Liquid by Quantum Monte Carlo

-Our trial wave functions consist of Slater determinants of plane-wave orbitals multiplied by a Jastrow correlation factor.
+Our trial WFs consist of Slater determinants of plane-wave orbitals multiplied by a Jastrow correlation factor.
 The Jastrow factor contains polynomial and plane-wave expansions in electron-electron separation.
-The orbitals in the Slater wave function are evaluated at quasiparticle coordinates related to the actual electron positions by backflow (BF) \cite{Pablo} functions consisting of polynomial and plane-wave expansions in electron-electron separation.
-The wave functions were optimized by variance minimization \cite{Neil05} followed by energy minimization \cite{Toulouse}.
+The orbitals in the Slater WF are evaluated at quasiparticle coordinates related to the actual electron positions by backflow (BF) \cite{Pablo} functions consisting of polynomial and plane-wave expansions in electron-electron separation.
+Full details are given in the Supplemental Material \cite{Suppl}.
+The WFs were optimized by variance minimization \cite{Neil05} followed by energy minimization \cite{Toulouse}.

-The single-particle energy for an occupied state at wavevector $\bf {k}$ is defined as ${\cal E}({\bf k}) = E_0 - E^{-}({\bf k})$, while the single-particle energy for an unoccupied state is ${\cal E}({\bf k}) = E^{+}({\bf k}) - E_0$, where $E_0$ is the ground-state total energy, $E^{+}({\bf k})$ is the total energy of the system with an extra electron placed in orbital $\exp(i{\bf k}\cdot{\bf r})$, and $E^{-}({\bf k})$ is the total energy with an electron removed from orbital $\exp(i{\bf k}\cdot{\bf r})$.
-In a finite simulation cell subject to periodic boundary conditions, the available states ${\bf k}$ fall on the grid of reciprocal lattice points offset by the simulation cell Bloch vector ${\bf k}_s$ \cite{Neil08, Rajagopal94, Rajagopal95, Azadi19, Azadi15}.
+The single-particle energy for an occupied state at wavevector ${\bf k}$ is defined as ${\cal E}({\bf k}) = E_0 - E^{-}({\bf k})$, while the single-particle energy for an unoccupied state is ${\cal E}({\bf k}) = E^{+}({\bf k}) - E_0$, where $E_0$ is the ground-state total energy, $E^{+}({\bf k})$ is the total energy of the system with an extra electron placed in orbital $\exp(i{\bf k}\cdot{\bf r})$, and $E^{-}({\bf k})$ is the total energy with an electron removed from orbital $\exp(i{\bf k}\cdot{\bf r})$.
+In a finite simulation cell subject to periodic boundary conditions, the available states ${\bf k}$ fall on the grid of reciprocal lattice points offset by the simulation cell Bloch vector ${\bf k}_\text{s}$ \cite{Neil08, Rajagopal94, Rajagopal95, Azadi19}.
 The simulation cell volume was left unchanged when electrons were added or removed.
 For noninteracting electron systems this gives the energy band $(k^2/2)$ without finite-size (FS) error.
 Using a fixed volume is thermodynamically correct, as the energy band is defined via a difference of Helmholtz free energies.
 Systematic FS effects arise due to image interactions and because Friedel oscillations \cite{Dobson} are forced to be commensurate with the simulation cell.
 We evaluated the FS biases by performing simulations for different cell sizes with up to 274 electrons.
 After determining the energy band at a series of $k$ values, we performed a least-squares fit of a Pad\'{e} function ${\cal E}(k)=(A_0+A_1k+A_2k^2+A_3^2k^3)/(1+2A_3^2k)$ to the band values \cite{Suppl}.